-Hockey and soccer are two sports whose athletes commonly suffer groin strains, but groin injuries are certainly not limited to just these sports (cross country skiing, fencing, hand ball, track & field and others).
-Both these sports require frequent and strong contraction (eccentric contraction) of the muscles along the inside of thigh (the adductors).
+Hockey and soccer are two sports whose athletes commonly suffer agonizing groin strains.
+That being said, groin injuries are certainly not limited to just these sports (cross country skiing, fencing, handball, track & field and others).
+Both these sports require frequent and strong contraction (eccentric contraction) of the muscles along the inside of the thigh (the adductors).
 (1)

 WHAT IS A GROIN STRAIN?